-10.3 Global Atmosphere Watch Programme
+10.3 Global Atmosphere Watch

 10.3.1 Introduction

 10.3.1.1 Background

 The WMO Global Atmosphere Watch (GAW) Implementation Plan: 2016–2023 (GAW Report No. 228) explains how observing facilities (stations) can become affiliated to the WMO GAW Programme as either Global, Regional, Local or Mobile GAW Stations, or as a station of a Contributing Programme.

 Note: The specifications provided in the referenced GAW implementation plan remain valid beyond the specified period of the plan.